delib/citizen-space-wordpress/readme.txt

 * __[citizenspace_consultation url="http://full_consultation_url"]__ - An individual consultation record.

 To use a shortcode, simply copy and paste the code (including its square brackets) into any page or post.
-When the page or post is displayed, Wordpress will contact Citizen Space, request the appropriate information and display it in place of the shortcode.
+When the page or post is displayed, Wordpress will contact the Citizen Space site, request the appropriate information and seamlessly display it in place of the shortcode.

 = Example =